With Richmond Fine Dentistry’s dental hygienist, Melbourne has a dental hygienist you can trust for professional and high-quality teeth cleaning.

 Advice on Interdental Cleaning

-Effective teeth cleaning is comprised of brushing and interdental cleaning, or cleaning between the teeth.
-Brushing cleans 60% of your tooth surfaces, for the other 40% interdental cleaning.
+Effective teeth cleaning comprises two parts: brushing and interdental cleaning, or cleaning between the teeth.
+60% of the clean happens because of brushing: the other 40% of the clean is due to interdental cleaning.
 Our dental hygienist recommends regular interdental cleaning, especially before bed, as an essential part of your oral care routine.
 It will remove plaque build-up and food particles between your teeth where the tooth brush can’t access.

 When flossing, be careful to avoid injuring your gums.